OpenCS-ontology/information-extractor/README.md

 Our solution is divided into two parts.
 1. We extract data from the PDF file into XML/TEI format.
 This part is conducted by the [GROBID](https://github.com/kermitt2/grobid) library.
 GROBID is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications
-2. We parse the XML file into a dictionary using \textit{xmltodict} Library into an RDF graph, and next, the Turtle format file with the final solution.
+2. We parse the XML file into a dictionary using _xmltodict_ Library into an RDF graph, and next, the Turtle format file with the final solution.

 ## Features